 The TWAMP-Light Session-Reflector is stateful and supports unidirectional synthetic loss detection.
-An inactivity timeout under the config>oam-test>twamp>twamp-light command hierarchy defines the amount of time the TWAMP-Light Session-Reflector maintains individual test session in the absence of the arrival of test packets for that session.
+An inactivity timeout under the following context hierarchy defines the amount of time the TWAMP-Light Session-Reflector maintains individual test session in the absence of the arrival of test packets for that session.